What's Hot

 Seasonal Deaths from Influenza Virus

 The statistical peaks and troughs of influenza circulation between the United States and Australia appear to be routinely "out of sync" and in a generalized manner.
-This would lead one to believe that seasonal weather patterns may play a substantial role in the infectious nature of the disease, either way the peaks and trough patterns seem to hold year on year.
+This 'feature of the data' would lead one to believe that seasonal weather patterns may be playing a central and substantial causal role in the infectious nature of the disease.
+Either way the peaks and trough patterns seem to hold year-on-year.

 Oscillators & Hidden Markov Models

-Most common approaches for modeling seasonal baseline data types use cyclical regression methods and one popular model that is popular, is the Serfling's approach.
-There is actually a good working example of this model on the Australian Department of Health Website and the link for it can be found here [ LINK ].
+Most common approaches for modeling seasonal baseline data types use cyclical regression methods and one popular model that is often used is the Serfling's approach.
+There is actually a good working example of this statistical technique on the Australian Department of Health website and the link for that can be found here [ LINK ].

 Serfling's method has gone through a lot of changes or enhancements overtime and the formula goes something like the following: